 But Mint’s desktop and menus are easy to use whilst Ubuntu’s dash can be sort of confusing especially for new users.
 It's the gate that ex-Windows users walk through and as such is the most welcoming to such persons.
 Mint gives more in terms of the pre-installed software but finding and installing software from Ubuntu’s Software Center can be a little more easier.

 So, what do you think?
-Do you think Ubuntu with Unity is better than Mint?
+Do you think Ubuntu is better than Mint?
 Are there stuff I should have talked about?
 Let us know in the comments.